Japanese Anemone

 Down the Driveway

 An area down the driveway was designated as a more appropriate patch, and all my plants were moved there.
-So far they've not gone forth and multiplied too much.
-Again the soil is infertile and inclined to be dry, and their beautiful white flowers brighten up this shady spot, though they aren't happy in autumn droughts.
+But they didn't go forth and multiplied much.
+The soil was infertile and inclined to be dry, and just a few white flowers struggled to brighten up this shady spot.
+I also planted some of the pale pink variety nearby.

 Did I in all innocence think I'd managed to remove all those roots?
-Because now, in 2010, I have a thriving patch of white Japanese Anemones in that original planting place.
+Because now I have a thriving patch of white Japanese Anemones in that original planting place.
 They are quite delightful from late summer on, particularly when their flowering stems are infiltrated by a pale blue aster.
 And provided I keep up my watering regime I have masses of beautiful white flowers.
+I like them.

-The rather ponderous name of this perennial intrigues me, so I've done a quick Google search.
+Another name for this perennial is ''Windflower' - very descriptive, this.
 Its full name is Anemone hupehensis var. japonica, and the white cultivar I grow could well be 'Honorine Joubert'.
 And I've always spelt it wrong.
 Oops...

 Not Invasive?
 Hmm...

-Nobody has the nerve to call this pretty flower 'invasive', though.
+Some people have the nerve to call this pretty flower 'invasive', though.
 Hmm...
-Any gardeners who need to be totally in control of their perennials should be very, very wary.
+I guess that any gardeners who need to be totally in control of their perennials should be very, very wary.